 Sit-stand workstations to reduce sedentary behaviour and advice for employees to help them stand up, sit less and move more

 Warm Up for Work (a stretching program that can be utilised at any time of the day)

 Travel to work subsidies for staff who catch public transport or cycle

 Healthy eating and mental health workshops

-Seminars on men and women’s health to raise understanding regarding relevant health issues and considerations for healthy lifestyle changes
+Healthy seminars to raise understanding regarding relevant health issues and advice for healthy lifestyle changes

 Health risk assessments

 Fresh Start quit smoking course